 Join My Newsletter & Get Great Tips, Information and Experiences To Help You Become a Superb Pilot!

 Aircraft Altitude Restrictions

-Another reason you may hear the thrust of the engines reduce is because of Air Traffic Control issuing the pilot with an Altitude Restriction.
+Another reason you may hear the thrust of the engines reduces is because Air Traffic Control issue the pilot with an Altitude Restriction.

 When climbing, the aircraft needs more power than level flight, so when the aircraft starts to reach the imposed altitude restriction either the pilots or the aircraft will begin to level off and reduce the power to prevent the aircraft from climbing or speeding up.

 If the power is not reduced once leveled off, the aircraft will begin to speed up, but there is a 250knot speed limit for all aircraft under 10,000 feet.
 Breaking this speed limit is just as punishable as busting the altitude restriction.